 Are you the parent or caregiver for a child with a Serious Emotional Disorder (SED) between the ages of 4 and 18?
 Do you ever feel burnt out or wish you could have a bit of a break to focus on your own life?

-The Respite Program provides monthly group recreational activities, which provides a time of positive peer interactions for the children, while providing the caregivers with a time of relief.
-Our Respite program allows you as parent or caregiver to take some time for yourself.
-You get the opportunity to focus on self-care (or errands, or whatever!) while your child goes out with a trained respite worker for fun and educational activities.
+The Respite Program provides monthly group recreational activities, which provide a time of positive peer interactions for the children, as well as individual respite.
+A child is matched with a trained Respite worker, who will go out with the child for positive, age-appropriate activities.
+These group and individual activities provide you as parent or caregiver the opportunity to take some time for yourself to focus on self-care (or errands, or whatever!) while your child goes out with a trained respite worker for fun and educational activities.

 In addition, we offer our Teen Challenge program, for ages 14-18.
 This offers participants the opportunity to meet in dynamic weekly education groups to work through evidence-based life skills curricula; perform Community Service activities; and enjoy socialization in recreational events.
 Summer camp programs are available for enrolled members.

 - Weekly structured life-skills education opportunities for 14-18 year olds via Teen Challenge [link]

 - Summer camp programs

 Once enrolled, you can choose individual and/or group activities based on your situation.
 You can do whatever you want with your spare time while your child is out with a trained respite worker!
 Some activities are purely for fun, while others help your child learn life skills and socialization.

 Give us a call and we’ll introduce you to the program.
 Find out more information or register by calling 845-473-2500 x1324.